Ludington

 Pentwater

 We weighed anchor about 12:30 pm on Wednesday Sept 7th and headed to our next small town about 12 miles down the coast.
 Once we were secure on the anchor and the dinghy was launched I headed to explore the town.
 It again was another one of those towns that was very neat and clean.
 Everybody seemed to have a great deal of pride on how their home and yards looked.
 And like the other towns this one had it’s own unique feel to it.
 We spoke to a local that was working in their flower bed who told us that Sandra Bullock owned the home three doors down.
 Who would have thought?
 This place was definitely on the path to roll up the sidewalks for the season.
 We found most of the restaurants were closed but a number of shops were open.
 The message was the same in that nobody could find help and the business owners were wore out from the busy summer season.
 We took a small cruise around the harbor to look at some of the houses and did a short hike up a tree covered sand dune.
 It was fairly warm so the beach was a pretty popular spot.
+Muskegon

+I know what you’re thinking, “Where do they come up with these names.”
+So most of this part of the state was originally inhabited by Indians so names all reflect that or at least we are lead to believe.
+The cruise Thursday morning was one of our longer ones clocking in at 47 miles.
+So for us that meant about 6 hours.
+Fortunately the lake was calm and the skies were bright and sunny.
 It made for a very enjoyable day.
 The coast of Michigan from Mackinaw City to Chicago is about 350 miles.
 Muskegon has a very different feel to it.
 Much more post industrial.
 The big industry back in the 1800’s was lumber.
 There was a number of big sawmills along the waterfront.
 One of them was run by two guys Hackley and Hunes Their houses in town still stand today and served to be a fantastic tour for Sue and I. The homes were constructed on one large lot and shared a carriage barn however each half of the carriage barn reflected each homes architecture.
 The homes were of the very ornate Victorian style with extensive mill work both inside and out.

+Mr Hackley’s home was much more elaborate as he owned 75% of the business that he himself started.
+If I recall correctly his house had over 13 different colors on the outside.
+Both homes have been beautifully restored.
+The guided tour also included a fire house and a depression era house.
 Just at the end of our tour our phone rang.
 It was a Looper couple from Charley Girl that we had cruised with back in the Trent Severn and they were in town.
 So we met up for some dinner at this crazy place that the back wall opened up to an ice rink.
 We were also with the crew from Razor’s Edge and Odyssey.
 So the night really turned out to be a blast.
 Sue and I narrowly averted disaster on our bike ride back to the dinghy, in the dark when we almost ran over a skunk crossing the bike path.
 In a Fred Flintstone moment we slammed on the brakes and very quietly back up to give the stinky little fellow the right of way.
 Whew that was close.
 We had a great laugh and went on our way.

 Although both were beautiful you can see the difference between the wealth status of the 75% partner and the 25% guy.